avivp/metrics-collector/readme.md

 > export SSL_KEYFILE_PATH=path

-setup environment is only required once (but can be executed as many times)
+setup environment is only required once (but can be executed many times) This will install packages and setup the database:
-> run from root folder: python ./src/deployment/env_setup.py
+> run from root folder:  bash initial_setup.sh

 ### How to run using python
 python assuming python3

-> pip install -r src/producer/requirements.txt

-> pip install -r src/consumer/requirements.txt

 > python src/producer/main.py